ChenglongMa/zoplicate/README.md

 The dialog will show the duplicate items and the actions you can take.

 1. Select the action you want to take and click <kbd>Apply</kbd> to process the duplicate items.
-2. Click <kbd>Go to Duplicates</kbd> to go to the `Duplicate Panel` and merge the duplicate items manually.
+2. Click <kbd>Go to Duplicates</kbd> to go to the `Duplicate Items` panel and merge the duplicate items manually.
 3. Click <kbd>Cancel</kbd> to dismiss the dialog and **save** the import of the new item and the existing items.
 4. Check <kbd>Use this action by default</kbd> to remember the selected action in default settings.
    Then the next time you import a duplicate item, the selected action will be applied automatically.